Vietnam.vn - Nền tảng quảng bá Việt Nam

 This heat wave is more uncomfortable.
 (Illustration photo)

-During the heat wave, the highest temperature in the Northern region is commonly 35-37 degrees Celsius, some places over 38 degrees Celsius; the area from Thanh Hoa to Phu Yen, Hoa Binh and the Northern Delta has a common temperature of 36-39 degrees Celsius, especially in mountainous areas, some places are especially harsh with temperatures over 39 degrees Celsius.
+During the heat wave, the highest temperature in the Northern region is commonly 35-37 degrees Celsius, in some places over 38 degrees Celsius; the area from Thanh Hoa to Phu Yen, Hoa Binh and the Northern Delta has a common temperature of 36-39 degrees Celsius, in mountainous areas there are places where the temperature is especially severe with temperatures over 39 degrees Celsius.

-During the period from now until the end of July and early August 2023, there is still a possibility of widespread and severe heat waves in the northern provinces.
+During the period from now until the end of July and early August 2023, in the northern provinces, there is still the possibility of widespread and severe heat waves.

 “Prolonged heat means little rain, and without additional rainwater, hydroelectric reservoirs in the North and Central provinces will likely face a prolonged water shortage,” said Mr. Huong.